turingschool/backend-curriculum-site/module2/lessons/visualising_and_implementing_database_relationships.markdown

 ### Warm-Up

-In our recent client meeting, our client decided their users should be able to organize their tasks by marking them with categories (we'll call these categories tags).
+In our recent Task Manager client meeting, our client decided their users should be able to organize their tasks by marking them with labels.
 Based on our conversation, we've decided:

      Users should have tasks.
-Tasks should have tags.
+Tasks should have labels.

 Right now, our database only supports tasks.
 Take a minute to consider what changes we would need to make to our database in order to support the features requested by our client.